Robert McKimson: Career

 McKimson's first Warner Bros. cartoon that he finished, The Return of Mr. Hook, was released in 1945 exclusively for the U.S. Navy.
 His first theatrical short, Daffy Doodles, was released in early April 1946.
 His third theatrical short entitled Acrobatty Bunny would be the first Bugs Bunny short McKimson directed.
 It was released in June 1946.
 His better-known efforts include Hillbilly Hare, A-Lad-In His Lamp, Stupor Duck, The Windblown Hare, Walky Talky Hawky, and Big Top Bunny.

 McKimson created characters like Foghorn Leghorn and the Tasmanian Devil, as well as directing every Hippety Hopper/Sylvester pairing.
 He also created Speedy Gonzales for the 1953 short Cat-Tails for Two and directed many others periodically (along with Friz Freleng and other directors) for the remainder of his theatrical career.

-In June 1953, the Warner Bros. cartoon studio was shut down for a period of six months due to the 3-D fad at the time, which Jack Warner found to be too costly a process to use for animated cartoons.
-McKimson's unit however was disbanded entirely two months before the shutdown.
+In June 1953, the Warner Bros. cartoon studio was shut down for a period of six months due to the 3-D fad at the time, which Jack L. Warner found too costly a process to use for animated cartoons.
+McKimson's unit, however, was disbanded entirely two months before the shutdown.
 He would make an Oldsmobile commercial at Cascade Studios around this time.

-After the studio re-opened, Freleng and Jones quickly re-assembled their respective units, but there was no indication if McKimson and his unit would be brought back.
-McKimson was able to convince Warner Bros. to reopening his unit, at the cost of working with less resources and lesser money.
+After the studio re-opened, Freleng and Jones quickly re-assembled their respective units, but there was no indication that McKimson and his unit would be brought back.
+McKimson was able to persuade Warner Bros. to reopen his unit at the cost of working with fewer resources and less money.
 Apart from writer Tedd Pierce, background painter Richard H. Thomas and animator Keith Darling (who worked uncredited for McKimson prior to the 1953 closure), he was unable to hire back most of his animators, including Rod Scribner and his own brother Charles.
 At the start of this period, McKimson animated on four of his own shorts, The Hole Idea (in fact, he was the sole animator credited on that film), Dime to Retire, Too Hop to Handle (along with uncredited work from Jones' animator Ben Washam), and Weasel Stop (where McKimson had no animation credit).
 Soon, McKimson assembled a new team of artists, including layout man/background painter Robert Gribbroek (formerly of Jones's unit) plus animators Warren Batchelder, Ted Bonnicksen, George Grandpré and Tom Ray.
 Russ Dyson briefly worked with McKimson in 1956 until Dyson's death that year.

 McKimson's office in Warner Bros.'s "Termite Terrace" studio was on the second floor.